Universality in driven open quantum matter: Absorbing state phase transitions and directed percolation

 \subsection{The quest for quantum directed percolation}

 The important role of absorbing state phase transitions, and of directed percolation, in classical nonequilibrium systems naturally fuels the question, whether a genuinely quantum mechanical version of absorbing state phase transitions may exist.
-The discovery of absorbing states in facilitated Rydberg ensembles has sparked intense research in this direction~\cite{Marcuzzi2015,Marcuzzi2016,Morsch2016,Gutierrez2017absorbing,Carollo_2019,Gillman_2019,Lesanovsky_2019,Gillman_2020,Gillman2021a,Minjae2019,Jo_2021}.
+The discovery of absorbing states in facilitated Rydberg ensembles has sparked intense research in this direction \cite{Marcuzzi2015,Marcuzzi2016,Morsch2016,Gutierrez2017absorbing,Carollo2019,Gillman_2019,Lesanovsky_2019,Gillman2020,Gillman2021,Minjae2019,Jo_2021}.

-Although the absorbing state $\ket{\downarrow\downarrow\downarrow \cdots \downarrow}$ is a classical product state, and the Heisenberg-Langevin equation \eqref{eq:QuantumContact} is effectively classical as well, quantum correlations may be present on intermediate length and time scales and affect the short-distance scaling behavior.
-At the longest distances, however, coherent effects are expected to be eliminated by the dissipative decay and the transition will become classical.
-Recent experiments in the facilitation regime~\cite{Morsch2016,Simonelli2016,simonelli2016seeded,Gutierrez2017absorbing,HelmrichSOC,KlockeHydro} and on comparable quantum simulation platforms~\cite{Chertkov2022} tend to confirm the classical picture.
-However, direct simulations of the master equation \eqref{eq:FacMasterEq} in an iTEBD framework reported a set of non-DP critical exponents in one spatial dimension~\cite{Carollo_2019,Gillman_2019}.
+The idealized absorbing state $\ket{\downarrow\downarrow\downarrow \cdots \downarrow}$ is a classical product state, and the Heisenberg-Langevin equation \eqref{eq:QuantumContact} in the computational basis remain effectively classical.
+Thus, for this idealized scenario, quantum correlations may be present on intermediate length and time scales and affect the short-distance scaling behavior.
+At the longest distances, however, coherent effects will unavoidably vanish when approaching the classical dark state.
+This is confirmed by the evolution of the quantum coherence being gapped, including at the critical point \cite{Buchhold2017}.
+Thus the transition in this idealized model will become classical \cite{BuchholdFirstOrder}, and exhibits the universal behavior of directed percolation.
+Recent experiments in the facilitation regime \cite{Morsch2016,Simonelli2016,Gutierrez2017absorbing,HelmrichSOC,KlockeHydro} and on comparable quantum simulation platforms \cite{Chertkov2022} report behavior that is in agreement with directed percolation.
+However, direct simulations of the master equation \eqref{eq:FacMasterEq} in an iTEBD framework reported a set of non-DP critical exponents in one spatial dimension \cite{Carollo2019,Gillman_2019}.
+Identifying the origin of this quantum dynamical behavior poses a questing to theory and challenges the idealized, semiclassical model of directed percolation.
+Such ideas have been put forward in recent works, e.g. in Refs.~\cite{Brady2024,Brady2024a}.